sondremann2015/FiveM-Chatcommands/chatcommands/Readme.md

 Edit only the config.lua

-Please do Not edit the code unless you know what are you doing!
+Please do NOT edit the code unless you know what are you doing!

 My first Script ever!